RohitDashora/OLTP-Databricks/README.md

 - Use the import style: `from oltp_databricks.database_manager import DatabaseManager`
 - Add a docstring at the top explaining what your script does.
 - Test your script and submit a pull request!

+**Q: Can I use this in production?**
+A: **No, this is demo code only.** This project is designed for educational purposes and learning PostgreSQL integration with Databricks.
+For production use, you should implement proper error handling, security measures, and follow your organization's coding standards.

+**Q: Can I package this as a Python wheel?**
+A: **No, this is not intended for distribution.** While the project has a `setup.py` and `pyproject.toml`, these are for demonstration purposes only.
+This is educational code meant to be cloned and run locally for learning.

 ## 📄 License